Do I need a cabin?

 Kirkwall to Aberdeen / Kirkwall to Lerwick / Lerwick to Aberdeen / Aberdeen to Lerwick

-Cabins are extremely popular, so we advise passengers to book their berth or cabin in good time.
+Cabins are extremely popular, so we advise passengers to book their cabins in good time.